Sagrada Família: Glory Façade

 The largest and most striking of the façades will be the Glory Façade, on which construction began in 2002.
 It will be the principal façade and will offer access to the central nave.
 Dedicated to the Celestial Glory of Jesus, it represents the road to God: Death, Final Judgment, and Glory, while Hell is left for those who deviate from God's will.
 Aware that he would not live long enough to see this façade completed, Gaudí made a model which was demolished in 1936, whose original fragments were used as the basis for the development of the design for the façade.
 The completion of this façade may require the partial demolition of the block with buildings across the Carrer de Mallorca.
-The decision should be proposed in May 2023.
+The decision was expected to be proposed in May 2023.

-To reach the Glory Portico the large staircase will lead over the underground passage built over Carrer de Mallorca with the decoration representing Hell and vice.
-On other projects Carrer de Mallorca will have to go underground.
+To reach the Glory Portico, the large staircase will lead over the underground passage built over Carrer de Mallorca with the decoration representing Hell and vice.
+On other projects, Carrer de Mallorca will have to go underground.
 It will be decorated with demons, idols, false gods, heresy and schisms, etc. Purgatory and death will also be depicted, the latter using tombs along the ground.
 The portico will have seven large columns dedicated to gifts of the Holy Spirit.
 At the base of the columns there will be representations of the seven deadly sins, and at the top, the seven heavenly virtues.